Private Project

 Distribution Information

 Robin Noorda (31-12-1959 Laren NL) studied animation, graphic design and photography at the Gerrit Rietveld Academy and the Rijks Academy both in Amsterdam.
 In the early eighties he started as designer and animator for the Dutch public broadcasting organisation and pioneering computer animator at the first CGI studio in the Netherlands.
 In that period he also co-founded the art movement Tropism Art & Science Collective and his design company Morphosis.
-Nowadays he is an independent filmmaker and animator.
-As an artist he is also active in experimental photography and interactive light installations.
+Nowadays he is an independent filmmaker and specialised in stop-motion animation.

 Rebirth of Venus (2021, short stop-motion animation 9')